nightroman/PowerShellTraps/Basic/Collection-property-enumeration/README.md

 v3+ `$x.Data1` is a valid expression even if `$x` is a collection by mistake.

 But some sort of remedy exists.
-In some cases it looks safer to make checks like `$value -op $x.Data1` instead of more traditional `$x.Data1 -op $value`, where `-op` is some logical operator.
+In some cases it looks safer to make checks like `$value -eq $x.Data1` instead of more traditional `$x.Data1 -eq $value`.
 See [logical operators with collections] for the details.
-Unlike the traditional, reversed checks get false if `$x` is unexpectedly a collection.
+Reversed checks get false if `$x` and `$x.Data1` are unexpected collections.

 The script *Test-1-3-safer-approach.ps1* shows that in v3+ the reversed check does not cause potentially unwanted processing of each item due to the mistake.

+But the script *Test-2-1-noise-data-normal.ps1* shows that even reversed checks may not reveal some unexpected noise data.

+The script *Test-2-2-noise-data-strict.ps1* shows that the strict mode may help in v3+, too, it reveals unexpected data which do not have expected properties.

 ---